Rishal92/Rishal92/README.md

 # Rishal Vallabh

-Hi, I'm Rishal 👋 - a software developer🧑🏻‍💻 at Hollard Insurance🏢 working on their Integrations Dev Team.
+Hi, I'm Rishal 👋 - a Team Lead of a software development team🧑🏻‍💻 at Hollard Insurance🏢 working on their Integrations Dev Team.
 I previously worked on their Sales Frontend Dev Team developing their web apps and xamarin mobile apps.
-I enjoy working on teams who run using the agile methodology and am a Certified Scrum Master.
+I enjoy leading teams who run using the agile methodology.
+I am a Certified Scrum Master and Azure Developer Associate.
-I aspire to be a developer that helps upskill and build high performing teams.
+I aspire to be a Lead Developer that helps upskill and build high performing teams.

 ![Profile views](https://gpvc.arturio.dev/Rishal92)